-The 2023 Bonds initially are registered through a book-entry only system operated by The Depository Trust Company, New York, New York ("DTC").
-Details of payments of the 2023 Bonds and the book-entry only system are described in APPENDIX I - "BOOK-ENTRY ONLY SYSTEM."
-Except as described APPENDIX I - "BOOK-ENTRY ONLY SYSTEM," beneficial owners of the 2023 Bonds will not receive or have the right to receive physical delivery of the 2023 Bonds, and will not be or be considered to be the registered owners thereof.
-Accordingly, beneficial owners must rely upon (i) the procedures of DTC and, if such beneficial owner is not a DTC "Participant" (as defined in APPENDIX I), the Participant who will act on behalf of such beneficial owner to receive notices and payments of principal, redemption price of, premium, if any, and interest on the 2023 Bonds, and to exercise voting rights and (ii) the records of DTC and, if such beneficial owner is not a Participant, such beneficial owner's Participant, to evidence its beneficial ownership of the 2023 Bonds.
-So long as DTC or its nominee is the registered owner of the 2023 Bonds, references herein to Bondholders or registered owners of such Bonds mean DTC or its nominee and do not mean the beneficial owners of such Bonds.
+The Bonds initially are registered through a book-entry only system operated by The Depository Trust Company, New York, New York.
+Details of payments of the Bonds and the book-entry only system are described in APPENDIX C - "BOOK-ENTRY ONLY SYSTEM."
+Except as described in APPENDIX C-"BOOK-ENTRY ONLY SYSTEM," beneficial owners of the Bonds will not receive or have the right to receive physical delivery of the Bonds, and will not be or be considered to be the registered owners thereof.
+Accordingly, beneficial owners must rely upon (i) the procedures of DTC and, if such beneficial owner is not a DTC "Participant" (as defined in APPENDIX C), the Participant who will act on behalf of such beneficial owner to receive notices and payments of principal or Redemption Price of, and interest on, the Bonds, and to exercise voting rights and (ii) the records of DTC and, if such beneficial owner is not a Participant, such beneficial owner's Participant, to evidence its beneficial ownership of the Bonds.
+So long as DTC or its nominee is the registered owner of the Bonds, references herein to Bondholders or registered owners of such Bonds mean DTC or its nominee and do not mean the beneficial owners of such Bonds.